ietf-wg-gnap/gnap-resource-servers/draft-ietf-gnap-resource-servers.md

 chained RS.

-The means of the authorization server issuing the access token to the client instance, and the means of the client instance presenting the access token to the resource server are the subject of the GNAP core protocol specification {{I-D.ietf-gnap-core-protocol}}.
+The means of the authorization server issuing the access token to the client instance and the means of the client instance presenting the access token to the resource server are the subject of the GNAP core protocol specification {{I-D.ietf-gnap-core-protocol}}.